-- 5a.
-Turn the fuel select dial to the "ENGINE STOP" position and allow generator to cool completely before continuing. - 5b.
-Use the drain bolt on the carburetor to empty any excess gasoline from the carburetor into an appropriate container.
+- 1. The generator is to be OFF and all appliances disconnected. - 2.
+Add a properly formulated fuel stabilizer to the gasoline tank. - 3.
+Start the engine.
+See Starting the Engine: Gasoline. - 4.
+Run the generator for 10 minutes so the treated gasoline cycles through the fuel system. - 5.
+Turn the fuel select dial to the "ENGINE STOP" position and allow generator to cool completely before continuing. - Remove the drain bolt on the carburetor to empty any excess gasoline from the carburetor into an appropriate container.
 Use a funnel (and appropriate hose if necessary) under the carburetor drain bolt to avoid spillage.